whad-team/whad-client/doc/source/cli/generic/whadup.rst

 whadup: WHAD device information
 ===============================

-*Whadup* is a convenient tool to enumerate all your WHAD devices plugged into your computer and find out what they are capable of as well as other valuable information.
+``whadup`` is a convenient tool to enumerate all your WHAD devices plugged into your computer and find out what they are capable of as well as other valuable information.